wp-plugins/related/readme.txt

 **Option 2 - Manual install**

-1. Make sure the files are within a folder called 'related' (or simply choose your own name).
+1. Make sure the files are within a folder.
 2. Copy the whole folder inside the wp-content/plugins/ folder.
 3. In the backend, active the plugin.
 You can now select related posts when you create or edit blog posts.

 **How to display the related posts on your website**

 The related posts are displayed by adding
 	<?php echo $related->show($post_id); ?>
 to your template.
 Replace `` $post_id `` with a post ID.
 If you call it within the Wordpress loop, you can use
 	<?php echo $related->show(get_the_ID()); ?>

 You have the option of either outputting a pre-formatted list or returning a PHP array of related posts to customise the